-Melinka Berridge is a Partner in the Regulatory team at Kingsley Napley and a founding member of the firm’s Diversity and Inclusion group and LGBT & Allies network.
+Melinka Berridge is a Partner in the Regulatory team at Kingsley Napley and a founding member of the firm’s Diversity and Inclusion group and LGBTQ & Allies network.

 Kingsley Napley are proud to support the #BeBoldForChange campaign and are publishing a series of blogs to promote discussion around gender parity and the continued relevance of International Women’s Day.